AdobeDocs/commerce-php/src/pages/developer/components/extend-catalog-rule-conditions.md

 ## Default Conditions

-In the `Conditions` tab, Magento has the following product attributes in the `add conditions` section.
+In the `Conditions` tab, Adobe Commerce and Magento Open Source have the following product attributes in the `add conditions` section.

 ![Catalog Rule Conditions](../../_images/conditions-section-v2.png)